This is the new large Hyper scale Frankel Skyray.

 The Skyray held the World speed record for several months and had a typical climb angle of 70 degrees at 28,000 fpm.

 The large Frankel Skyray was CAD designed by Guido Ising and modified to suit our manufacturing techniques.
 It features 11 different types of rivets and fasteners spread over 35,000 times on the airframe.
-The skin panels are worked to reproduce the wrinkles generated by their riveting on the internal structure.
+The skin panels are worked to reproduce the very specific wrinkles generated by the super thin skin riveting on the internal aluminum honeycomb structure.

 Cloudtech is made from high modulus carbon fiber uni-directional non crimp fabrics and a thin 1.5 mm ultra-light aerospace grade core.